 Volunteers are crucial to the work of Victim Support Scotland.
-Without them, we could not continue to offer support in our local communities and within the court environment to the many people affected by crime throughout Scotland.
+With the help of our excellent volunteers, we provide support in our local communities and courts to people affected by crime throughout Scotland.

 Why volunteer with us?

 Volunteering with us can be challenging, but also extremely rewarding.
 As a volunteer you will gain many benefits, such as:

 - Supporting people when they most need it, helping them to recover from what can be a very distressing time in their life and empowering them to move forward

 - Learning new skills and gaining experience of working within the criminal justice sector

 - Gaining access to a range of training courses that are relevant to your volunteering role

 - Positively affecting your community as a member of a team actively working to reduce the impact of crime

 - Working with like-minded people with a passion for social justice

 If you’re interested in volunteering with us, visit our volunteer application page for more information.